juxor/afaq/markdown/alinks.md

 Excerpts from the classic work by the leading US individualist anarchist.

-Political Philosophy of Bakunin -- G.P.
+Philosophy of Bakunin -- G.P.
 Maximoff (ed.)

 Extracts from **The Political Philosophy of Bakunin** on various
 topics, such as Bakunin thoughts on the nature of the state and the ideas